BlockSwan/blockswan-family-protocol/README.md

 ## What is B-Family ?

 B-Family is a decentralized protocol for online freelancers.
-Sellers supply digital services, buyers are allowed to contract them upon clear and defines rules while judges can resolve conflicts and capture a part of the protocol revenues.
+Sellers supply digital services, buyers are allowed to contract them upon clear and defined rules while judges can resolve conflicts and capture a part of the protocol revenues.

 ## Contracts address